sinnykumari/enhancements/enhancements/ocp-coreos-layering/ocp-coreos-layering.md

 ## Proposal

+### Development Phases

+#### Phase 0
-1. The `machine-os-content` shipped as part of the release payload will change format to the new "native ostree-container" format, in which the OS content appears as any other OCI/Docker container.
+- The `machine-os-content` shipped as part of the release payload will change format to the new "native ostree-container" format, in which the OS content appears as any other OCI/Docker container.
+Spike: [MCO-293](https://issues.redhat.com/browse/MCO-293).
   (In contrast today, the existing `machine-os-content` has an ostree repository inside a UBI image, which is hard to inspect and cannot be used for derived builds).
 For more information, see [ostree-rs-ext](https://github.com/ostreedev/ostree-rs-ext/) and [CoreOS layering](https://github.com/coreos/enhancements/pull/7).
-2. Documentation and tooling will be available for generating derived images from this base image
-3. This tooling will be used by the MCO to create derived images
+- Additionally, the MCO will be modified to allow a cluster admin to override the `osImageURL` field on MachineConfigs to supply a new base image.
+- In this phase, we can avoid performing a full image build.
+However, this approach has certain tradeoffs (see: [Buildless layering support](#buildless-layering-support)).
+- Initial [preflight checks](#preflight-checks) are implemented.
+However, they will only be a warning and will not block image rollout since we will not (yet) have a way to bypass them.

+#### Phase 1
+- Iterate on the mechanism established in Phase 0 by enabling rendered MachineConfigs to be layered into a final OS image before they are applied to a nodes’ disk by using the BuildController. (see [Create Final Pool Images](#create-final-pool-images)).
+- The BuildController will be reliant upon the OpenShift Image Builder.
+Alternatively, we could create our own custom solution (see: [How The Final Image Will Be Built](#how-the-final-image-will-be-built) for caveats).)

+#### Phase 2
+- CRD implementation is finalized.
+This enables the following:
+  - A cluster admin can build and stage a final image prior to rolling it out.
+  - Preflight checks can block an image rollout (assuming the documented overrides are not used).
+  - Allows us to remove our dependency on the in-cluster registry and/or ImageStreams since it gives the cluster admin a place to configure where the final image is pushed.
+This allows them to optionally use an in-cluster registry or ImageStream assuming they’ve enabled those features on their cluster.
+- Modify the BuildController to use customized build pods instead of OpenShift Image Builder to create the finalized OS image (assuming we did the initial implementation with OpenShift Image Builder).
+- Add support for heterogeneous clusters using BuildController.

+#### Phase 3
+- oc command is augmented with sub-commands to provide syntactic sugar and a more polished synchronous user experience for cluster admins around staging a new OS image, watching preflight checks pass, and rolling it out.
+The web UI gains an equivalent UX flow.

 ### User Stories